tsetsova/tsetsova.github.io/_posts/2016-06-28-udacity-nanodegree-trial.markdown

 Less than an hour in the degree you get to make real tangible changes on your computer.
 Firing up Chrome just by running a small line of code is definitely a lot more fun than the way I learned coding in school - looping through an array to find the smallest even number or what have you.

 So my overall impression so far is pretty positive.
-Apart from a couple of small frustrations with the UX the curriculum looks quite intersting and I'm excited to keep going through it.
+Apart from a couple of small frustrations with the UX the curriculum looks quite interesting and I'm excited to keep going through it.